Category: Password Managers

 Keeper

-Buttercup fails first because syncing requires manually managing encrypted vault files across devices.
+Buttercup fails first because it requires manually managing encrypted vault files across devices before syncing passwords.

 Verdict